theQRL/docs.theqrl.org/_docs/wallet/basics.md

 ### Token Creation

 To create a token you will need to provide the following information:
-* The token Creation owners QRL address
+* The token creation owners QRL address
 * The token symbol
 * the token name
 * The amount of decimals for your token
 * Initial Token Holder Address
 	* Enter at least one QRL address and the amount of tokens to create and send to this address

 The "Initial Token Holders" field allows you to select the addresses that will receive the initial tokens.
 You can add as many addresses as you see fit.
-Below this we have our QRL fee for processing the transaction and the OTS key Index we intend to use.
+Below is an example showing the QRL fee for processing the transaction and the OTS key index we intend to use.
 Ensure this is an unused OTS Key.

 ![QRL token Create](/assets/wallet/web/createToken.png)